How should students cite texts on CommonLit?

 Students using MLA citations should treat CommonLit as an online anthology or database.

-Students should reference our credit line beneath texts for information provided by the text's copyright holder on the original publication of the text, such as source, original publisher, and original publication date.
+Students should reference the credit line beneath texts for information provided by the text's copyright holder on the original publication of the text, such as source, original publisher, and original publication date.

 Citing an online database requires listing as much of the following information as possible: